Chandana2621/Branch-profitability-and-Employee-performance-report/README.md

 <img width="1600" height="950" alt="Dashboard" src="https://github.com/user-attachments/assets/93a8bd52-a6d8-448c-adfb-a259d1c6dede" />

-Provides a management-level summary of overall financial performance.
+An interactive dashboard providing a management-level summary of overall financial performance.
 The dashboard acts as the starting point for management review, with detailed reports providing further analysis.

 ---